neryaelul/Web-Servers-Monitoring-System/README.md

-# Bylith-  Web Servers Monitoring System
+# Web Servers Monitoring System

 ## About this project
 this is a system built to give you the ability to monitor the status of servers,